 At the end of the dungeon were three chests, one of them blocking the door.
 Gee, I wonder which one’s going to trigger the inevitable Leon cutscene?
 Leon raced in and took the MAGI from the chest, leaving us behind.
 You can probably guess that he was planning on using the MAGI to disrupt Flora’s forced wedding.
 We somehow managed to pass him on the way back to Venus’ palace, where she invited us to the ceremony.
 You bet lady, I wouldn’t miss this debacle for the world.
 Sure enough, Leon burst in during the ceremony, threatening Venus with a knife and a single MAGI when Prism tells us that she has eight.
 He was tossed aside, but not killed.
 Indeed he gave us the MAGI after our team decided they had got their money’s worth of entertainment for the evening, and finally stepped up to take out Venus themselves.

 The fight against Venus went pretty well.
 True, we got lucky, as she kept trying to Charm KilB, which is impossible (KilB is saving himself for marriage).
 She took several turns to take down, however, far more than Ashura, which I found surprising because… Strength is maybe the one field where we were up to par?
 Just my personal observation.
 After becoming Godslayers for the third time (I’m counting Dunatis), Flora and Leon thanked us, and even told Nigel that they knew a girl with a crush on him.
 Aww.
 Everyone’s conveniently happy!
-At least until Nigel has lunch with his date and transforms into a worm, or a living tree, or a malaria-ridden sewercrab.
+At least until Nigel has lunch with his date and the meal transforms him into a worm, or a living tree, or a malaria-ridden sewercrab.

 Actually maybe the girl is the malaria-ridden supercrab.